Hôtel du Nord: Reception

 The film was previewed on 10 December 1938, at the Cinema Marivaux in Paris.
 Critics applauded the film as "sunny" and noted Carné's elaborate staging.
 Contemporary critics had a mixed response to the film.
-Time Out called it, "a very likeable film, but...Carné's 'poetic realism' seems a trifle thin and hesitant in this populist yarn about a sleazy Parisian hotel and its inhabitants."
+Time Out called it "a very likeable film, but...Carné's 'poetic realism' seems a trifle thin and hesitant in this populist yarn about a sleazy Parisian hotel and its inhabitants."
 Film critic Richard Roud called Hôtel du Nord "delightful but unimportant."
-Senses of Cinema noted that Hotel du Nord has been ignored by contemporary critics because it came between Carné's two masterpieces Port of Shadows and Le jour se lève.
+Senses of Cinema noted that Hôtel du Nord has been ignored by contemporary critics because it came between Carné's two masterpieces Port of Shadows and Le jour se lève.

 Legacy

-It is in this film that Arletty says the famous line, "Atmosphère !
+It is in this film that Arletty says the famous line "Atmosphère !
 Atmosphère !
 Est-ce que j'ai une gueule d'atmosphère ?" ("Atmosphere!
 Atmosphere!
 Do I look like an atmosphere?").
-It became one of the most famous lines of French cinema history.
+It became one of the famous lines of French cinema history.